BeeGroup-cimne/project_template/README.md

 ```

-5- Copy and edit the example module folder `module_template`
+5- Copy and edit the example module folder `_module_template`.
+If some common libraries has to be included in the project, they can be included in a folder starting with "_" and then setting it's path to the `python_path` config variable.

 6- Write the code of the new module.
 All mapreduce required files must be in the same folder or installed in the virtualenv through the `requirements.txt` file